-- 3. In the Choose a license file field enter the path to your license file (called Iservrc) or click the file button 1 to navigate to a location on the computer and open the file. - 4.
-If TC-Python is selected to be installed, the Install TC-Pythonwindow is a reminder that additional installation procedures are required after Thermo-Calc is installed.
+- 3. In the Choose a license file field enter the path to your license file (called Iservrc) or click the file button to navigate to a location on the computer and open the file. - 4.
+TC-Python is installed for all users even if you do not have a license.
+The Install TC-Python window is a reminder that additional installation procedures are required after Thermo-Calc is installed.
 See the TC-Python Installation Guide for details.

 Step 3.
-Install the software and start using Thermo-Calc
+Install the Software and Start Using Thermo-Calc

-- 1. In the Ready to Install window click Next. - 2.
+- 1. In the Ready to Install window click Next. - See the separate instructions for TC-Toolbox for MATLAB® starting with "Which TC-Toolbox Installation Should I Choose?" on page 101 - 2.
 Click Finish and start using Thermo-Calc.
 For Linux users, log out and log back in to finish the installation.